-Prince William County votes to rename Stonewall Jackson schools in Manassas
+Virginia county votes to rename Stonewall Jackson schools

 Board members formed committees earlier this month to consider renaming the schools amid a rekindled push to rid the country of statues and monuments to the former Confederacy.

-Instead of a Confederate general, the schools will be named for local couple Celestine S. and Carroll Braxton and Arthur Reed, a long-time security assistant at Stonewall High.
+Instead of a Confederate general, the schools will be named for local couple Celestine S. and Carroll Braxton and Arthur Reed, a longtime security assistant at Stonewall High.

 Ms. Braxton, a former Stonewall Middle teacher, retired in 1983 after 33 years with Prince William County Public Schools, according to the school board.
 Her husband, a former gunnery sergeant in the U.S. Marine Corps, served in both World War II and the Korean War and is a Congressional Gold Medal recipient, the school board said.